 1. Ice Pick Scars

 These are deep-set, narrow, and small atrophic pockmarks that appear as if an ice pick has been pricked into your skin.
 These indentations usually occur after an infection of a cyst and too little collagen was involved in the healing process.
-The indentation extends into the dermis layer and are most often the toughest to eliminate.
+The indentation extends into the dermis layer and is most often the toughest to eliminate.

 2. Boxcar Scars